WojciechMatuszewski/programming-notes/aws-workshop.md

 Do not implement CQRS just because it's fancy.
 Think about **benefit vs effort**.

 You can use XRay with SQS SNS and such, nice!

+# Feedback for our solution

+## Message Processing vs Stream Processing

+### Message Processing

+- one message contains everything we need

+* built-in DLQ

+### Stream Processing

+- think click stream: you need A LOT of messages to get some value out of it

+* no DLQ

+## Feedback

+- would start with SNS and SQS and maybe Event Bridge, this would allow scalability

+* for ordering maybe we could try **SNS FIFO**.
+Currently it's on preview.
+With **SNS FIFO** you can push to **SQS FIFO** which would solve the problem with ordering and would allow you to drop DynamoDB.

+- **SQS has MessageGroupID attribute**.
+This is very similar to Kinesis PartitionID.

+* SNS and SQS solution is scalable and you pay only for what you use.

+- with SNS and SQS you could either send messages to another SQS queue and provide retention there (14 days) or stream the messages into S3.
+There is an example within serverless repo.

+* we can utilize batching to save on SQS costs (pay per request)

+- with SQS and SNS the latency would be better.
+Considering the Kinesis shard-subscribed limitations which would require you to create pipeline of streams (lambda to kinesis pushing to other kinesis streams) the SQS and SNS seems better.

+* Job Ads Stream can be replaced with SNS FIFO, that would probably be the most cost efficient solution.
+Again, no manual scaling.

+- the whole Atlas Topic and Ads Queue can be replaced with Event Bridge.
+But, as of now there is no ordering (planned for the future).
+The cost is roughly the same as SQS + SNS.

+* **MessageGroupID integration works different than lambda PartitionID**.
+There is a hidden pooling service between SQS and your lambda.
+This pooling service invokes your lambda function.
+At start there are **5 poolers** which scale by number of 60.

+- binlog: not just academic, not enough info, have not seen it yet.
+Enrichment has to be done manually, requires a lot of effort.

+* FIFO SQS and retries: when message is dropped to DLQ you probably have to process that message out of order

+- **Event Fork Pipeline** for replayability.

+* **Athena** can be used for pulling data from S3.
+Using timestamps and local jobAdID we can express the order.

+- when it comes to GDPR you could use Athena for extracting.

+## Misc

+- scaling control for Kinesis (concurrent invocations for a given shard?)

+* **serverless application lens**

+- there is a free **architecting serverless course**